Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 Rash Onset

 Flat red rash begins on face, spreads head to toe.
-Fever peaks at 104°F+.
+Fever peaks 104°F+.

 🏥